 Password Sharing Netiquette

-Give away username and passwords to wireless internet connections, video streaming, education related accounts, and work networks necessary to get jobs done.
+Give away username and passwords to wireless internet connections, video streaming, education related accounts, and work networks as necessary to get jobs done.
 Hence, use discretion when deciding.

-Sometimes, check to see where we are logged in on the account setting screens.
+Sometimes, check to see where you are logged in.
+On the account setting screens.
 Log out on all devices periodically.
 Otherwise, keep your password private because sharing it compromises the network.

-In conclusion, credentials are a matter of policy.
+Credentials are a matter of policy.

 Organizations that create and maintain networks make rules about login information.
-In addition, we use our own rules based on our wants, needs, and desires.
-In general, our goals are aligned with those of the organization.
+In addition, you use your own rules based on your wants, needs, and desires.
+In general, your goals are aligned with those of the organization.
 Password sharing netiquette is one of the top ten internet safety rules.

 Password Sharing Infographic

 First, ninety five percent of us share account credentials for web related accounts according to one study.
 Then, everyone does it.
-A small number of people don’t allow others use any of their accounts.
+A small number of people don’t allow others to use any of their accounts.
 It follows, most of the people studied share wireless passwords, fifty eight percent.

 Next, about half let others use their streaming passwords.
 Forty eight percent.
 Finally, a quarter of the respondents allow network login credentials to be used by others.